Citizens from European Union & EEA

 Citizens from outside of EU/EEA

-Citizens from outside of EU/EEA contruies must apply for a valid work permit in Denmark to volunteer at Copenhagen 2021.
+Citizens from outside of EU/EEA contruies must apply for a valid work permit in Denmark or Sweden to volunteer at Copenhagen 2021.
 This includes citizens of the United Kingdom.

-Please check SIRI – The Danish Agency for International Recruitment and Integration, if you need a permit to volunteer or work in Denmark.
+SIRI, the Danish Agency for International Recruitment and Integration, has published a guide on applying for a work permit to volunteer in Denmark.

-As Copenhagen 2021 takes place after the UK’s withdrawal from the European Union, the rules above for ‘Citizens from outside of EU/EEA’ apply.
+As the UK has withdrawn from the European Union, the rules above for ‘Citizens from outside of EU/EEA’ apply to UK citizens.

 Working Holiday Agreement